 In order to safeguard KONGSBERG's requirement for ensuring at any time that the composition of its managers is in accordance with its business needs, agreements for severance arrangements can be, and have been entered into.
 Severance arrangements are designed to be acceptable both internally and externally, and agreements signed from 2011 are not entitled to severance payments whose value exceeds the equivalent of salary and benefits for more than six months.
-This scheme will continue in 2016.
+This scheme will continue in 2017.
 Before 2011, the scheme allowed for up to 12 months of severance pay.
 Such agreements have been entered into for directors in corporate executive management within the framework of the Working Environment Act.
-The CEO has an agreement that satisfies KONGSBERG's need to be able to ask the CEO to resign immediately if this is considered to be in KONGSBERG's interest.
-In addition to the mutual period of notice of six months, the CEO can maintain full salary until any taking up any new position, limited up to 12 months, and assuming that KONGSBERG has asked for the resignation.